shaunak-pusalkar/softcite-extractions-oa/README.md

 ### Getting the Parquet files

-Parquet files are available from Zenodo.
+Parquet files are available from Zenodo at <https://zenodo.org/records/15066399>.
 There are three sub-folders:

 ```
 full_dataset